 God provided a resource for new work when the Naduvil outreach was started through the generosity of Trinity Lutheran Church, Rochester, MN.
 The possibility for new work was fanned into flame again by the largest single gift from an individual in the history of the MMS.
 That was a $21,430.49 testament from the estate of Mrs. Helen Thomas in Killarney, B.C.
 Rev. Carl Borchardt was an instrumental figure in the grant.
 Immediate thought was given to the enlarging of our mission in North Malabar, and it was agreed that at least half the amount would be set aside for such development.
 The city of Kannur was prominent in the discussions.
 The Project Officer was encouraged to initiate a preliminary investigation.

 Further cause for rejoicing came with the announcement of a second large gift, this time a generous donation of $10,000 from a senior retired pastor, Rev. Carl Beiderwieden, resident in British Columbia.
 For a retired pastor the amount represents an extraordinary commitment.
 The full amount of this gift together with half of the donation from Mrs. Thomas now placed a new mission project within reach.
 "And how are they to proclaim him unless they are sent?"
 (Rom.
 10:15).
 Rev. Beiderwieden and Mrs. Thomas were enabling a new sending.

-Please contact the Malabar Mission Society for a copy of this new book: The Story of the Malabar Mission Society: Two Decades of Service.
+Please contact the Malabar Mission Society for a copy of either/both of these remarkable books.
 A donation of $10 will assist with the cost of printing the history book.
 THANK YOU again for your continuing prayers and support for the many faithful Gospel workers in Malabar.